-- a.
-Have you recognized the California Museum Program grant support during this grant term? - 🗆 Yes 🗆 No - b.
+a. this grant term?

+□ Yes □ No

+b.
 Provide evidence of funding acknowledgement on marketing materials and other media, vehicles, and capital project sites as applicable.
 See pages 46-47 of the Museum Grant Program Guidelines for additional funding acknowledgement information.